uludag/nosql-biosets/readme.md

 ## Acknowledgements

-- Computers and systems used in developing this work has been maintained by John Hanks and Arnaud Hungler
+* Computers and systems used in developing this work have been maintained by John Hanks and Arnaud Hungler